-If you are considering submitting to them, please read their submission children's submission guidelines in order to learn more.
-Scroll down on the same page to read the submission guidelines for all other books.
+If you are considering submitting to them, please read their submission guidelines in order to learn more.

 City Lights Books

 "City Lights Books is an independent publisher of fiction, essays, memoirs, translations, poetry, and books on social and political issues.
 We do not publish New Age, self-help, children's literature, how-to guides, or genre works such as romance, westerns, or science fiction."